H3llKa1ser/B00t2R00t/Methodology/Web Applications/Enumeration.md

     ffuf -c -w /usr/share/wordlists/seclists/Discovery/Web-Content/common.txt  -t 100 -u http://domain.local/admin/dashboard.php?page=FUZZ -b "cookie=serdesfsefhijosefjtfgyuhjiosefdfthgyjh" -fs 293

-## WHEN IN DOUBT, OPEN UP BURPSUITE
+## WHEN IN DOUBT, OPEN UP BURPSUITE.
+YOU CAN ALSO BRUTE-FORCE PARAMETERS WITH INTRUDER.

 ### 8) Vulnerability Scan (if all else fails and want to look for a vulnerability like Shellshock for example)